carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 ### Printing values

 To print something is as easy as using the `println` method and passing the text to print in quotes.
-The text is referred to as a `String` as in a String of characters.
+The text is referred to as a `string` as in a string of characters.
 ~~~
 println("Hello, World!")
 ~~~